-- Hard Head: If you hold the joysticks in such a way that you keep the character's hands rooted on safe ground, the falling obstacles will simply bounce off his head without causing the loss of a life.
+- Hard Head: If you hold the joysticks in such a way that you keep the character's hands rooted on safe terrain, the falling obstacles will simply bounce off his head a number of times before actually causing you to lose a life.

 - Lawyer-Friendly Cameo: The appearance of a giant ape resembling King Kong, who tries to punch your character.
 However, in the WonderSwan remake of the game, this particular hazard resembles the Kraken instead.

 - Nintendo Hard: As expected from a coin-operated game released in 1980.

 - No OSHA Compliance: The buildings.
 Where do we start?
 They have hundreds of windows open at a time, a couple of them are shaped in ways that defy gravity, there are live wires all over the place, and obstacles rain down like nobody's business.

 - Pragmatic Adaptation: As the original arcade game required the use of two joysticks to control the protagonist's climbing hands, the Atari 2600 version had to adapt these controls to work with a single joystick controller.

 - Public Domain Soundtrack: When the top of the second building is reached, a rather frantic rendition of Scott Joplin's "The Entertainer" rag is played until the helicopter carries the climber away to the third building.
 Not all the familiar music in the game was public domain, however...

 - Scoring Points: What else would you expect from a game of this era?
 Notably, the helicopter at the top of each building doesn't actually need to be grabbed; doing so within the time limit (imposed when the sound effect of the copter plays when you're close enough to the top) only nets you extra points, and you can still complete the level if you fail to reach it in time.